prasanaworld/puppeteer-screen-recorder/README.md

 ---

 Yes.
-By passing writable stream/duplex stream to startStream method.
+By passing writable stream/duplex stream to `startStream` method.

 **Q: Can I limit the time of recording, like to stop after 2 minutes?**

 ---

-By specifying the time in seconding using `option.recordDurationLimit`
+By specifying the time to record (in seconds) using `option.recordDurationLimit`

+**Q: Does it support audio recording?**

+---

+No, it doesn't audio recording.

+**Q: Does it support GIF format, any plan to support in fur?**

+---

+No, it wont support GIF. since Gif is considered as a image format.